thegoodparty/omni/packages/gp-api/deploy/README.md

 ## Continuous Integration/Continuous Deployment (CI/CD)

 This project is configured with SST's auto-deployment feature.
-Simply push changes to the `gp-api` repository, and the CI/CD pipeline will trigger a CodeBuild process to deploy the updates automatically.
+Simply push changes to the `gp-api` repository, and the CI/CD pipeline will trigger a CodeBuild process to build the project on the latest node image and upload it to ECR and deploy it automatically on Fargate.

 ### ECS Deployment Details